php-integrator/atom-navigation-legacy-php56/README.md

 </p>

 ## Legacy
-This is a legacy version of the atom-base package that requires PHP >= 5.6.
+This is a legacy version that requires PHP >= 5.6.
 Users that are on PHP 7.1 can and should use [the newer version](https://github.com/php-integrator/atom-base).

 This package only exists to cater towards users that are not in any position to upgrade their host PHP version.
 As a result, any issues that appear in this package will not be fixed, no new features will be added and no enhancements will be done.